 This is the one room in our house that, up until now, had no window coverings.
 Facing the woods and not really needing privacy, I loved having the light shine in.
 But one corner peeked at my neighbor’s patio and I thought it was finally time to finish the room properly and add something to the windows.

-I truly wanted the least intrusive option and I’m grateful to my sponsor, Blinds Galore, for supplying the plantation shutters for the bottom half of the windows.
+I truly wanted the least intrusive option and so I went with plantation shutters for the bottom half of the windows.
 They provide just enough privacy while allowing in as much light as possible and you may remember how awesome they looked in our basement remodel.
 They’re very affordable yet are of superior quality!

 With the white foundation laid, and the cool vintage vibe defined, it was time to add in a note of summer.
 I decided to do that by simply adding fresh flowers, most notably via the simplest of centerpieces.
 I filled my chippiest garden urn to brimming over with a lush display of pink peonies and the curious mix of exquisitely delicate blooms against the rusty urn set my heart aflutter.
 This is the stuff tabelscape dreams are made of (well, for me anyway!)